Skip to Content

 Diners can decide to sit indoors or outside as they feast on the finest of Luang Prabang cuisine; including fried Khaiphaen, Lao pork sausages, Chicken Laap, and River Fish with Monkey Mushroom Dumplings.

-The cost of meals at Khaiphen Restaurant is higher than other places, but it’s for a good cause.
-The restaurant is open from Monday till Saturday, between the hours of 11 am and 10.30 pm.
+The cost of meals at Khaiphen Restaurant is higher than in other places, but it’s for a good cause.

 8| Take a Cooking Class

 Learning to cook the delicacies of a foreign land is one of the best ways to experience and imbibe its culture.
-In Luang Prabang, there are a number of cooking schools waiting to take food lovers on a journey into the culinary heart of Laos.
+In Luang Prabang, there are several cooking schools waiting to take food lovers on a journey into the culinary heart of Laos.

 9| Visit the Royal Palace Museum

-Also known as “Haw Kham” or “Golden Hall“, the palace was built with a blend of Laos and French styles and was eventually converted to a museum in 1995.
+Also known as “Haw Kham” or “Golden Hall“, the palace was built with a blend of Laos and French styles and was eventually converted into a museum in 1995.

-The Royal Palace Museum is open every day from 8.30 am to 11.30 am and 1.30 pm to 4 pm.
-The only exception to this is Thursday, when it closes at 3.30 pm.
+Royal Palace Museum Opening Hours: Every day from 8.30 AM to 11.30 AM and from 1.30 PM to 4 PM.
+The only exception to this is Thursday, when it closes at 3.30 PM.

 In April, the citizens of Luang Prabang take to the streets to welcome the Lao New Year in a festival filled with fun and waterworks.
 First, the locals spend some time cleaning Buddha figurines everywhere and going to baci ceremonies.

-The Pi Mai Festival typically holds between the 13th/14th to the 15th/16th of April every year.
+Pi Mai Festival Opening Dates: It’s typically held between the 13th/14th to the 15th/16th of April every year.

-The Luang Prabang Library is open every day from 8 am to 5 pm.
+Luang Prabang Library Opening Hours: Daily from 8 AM to 5 PM.

 In Luang Prabang, there are many ways for visitors to entrench themselves in the food culture of the land.
-On a guided food tour, street food connoisseurs can spend some time roaming the streets of Luang Prabang and sampling the various street delicacies.
+Laotian food is delicious, and I’m sure you’ll want to try it all.
+I know I did!

 Where To Stay in Luang Prabang